sap-tutorials/btp-dev-guidance/tutorials/remote-service-run-dev-test/remote-service-run-dev-test.md

     To test the scenario, the value help for customers loads data from the mock server while creating a new incident.

 By using a local mock server, you can easily test your implementation in a local environment.
-You find more details at [Local Mocking](https://cap.cloud.sap/docs/guides/using-services#local-mocking) in the CAP documentation.
+Find more details at [Local Mocking](https://cap.cloud.sap/docs/guides/using-services#local-mocking) in the CAP documentation.